muratk5n/thirdwave/en/README.md

 ---

-With renewable fuels, the option is always wide open for a green combustion engine too.
+With renewable fuels, the possibility is also wide open for a green combustion engine.

 ---